vihugoos/rentalx-cars/README.md

 **RF** (<i>Functional Requirements</i>)
 - It must be possible to register car image.
-- It must be possible to list all cars.

 **RNF** (<i>Non-functional requirements</i>)
 - Use the multer library to upload the files.